 It is still better than doing 500m in 1 hour in a taxi or being pressed between 100 people in the BTS.

 Would you drive a motorbike in Bangkok?

-Thanks for reading until here.
-To know more about what life as an expat in Bangkok is like, I've got a ton of other posts on my blog related to it.
+To know more about what life as an expat in Bangkok is like, check the rest of the blog, I've got a ton of posts about that.